-Sending emails within your web applications is a necessity.
+Sending emails in HTML format within your web applications is a necessity.
 Whether you're a blog with marketing and newsletter subscription needs or a full-fledged eCommerce site handling transactional data, you'll need functionality behind it to submit emails successfully to all your users.

 This article walks you through setting up the PEAR Mail library within your PHP installation on a Ubuntu server, adding the ability to send HTML emails via SMTP.

 What is PEAR?

 Simply put, PEAR, or PHP Extension Application Repository for short, is a repository of PHP software code and libraries.

 PHP prides itself on providing a solid functionality case while also maintaining its lightweight architecture.
 However, there are some instances where you can expand on that pre-built functionality.

 In the event of sending HTML emails with PHP, PEAR is a perfect solution.

 How to Install PEAR and the PEAR Mail Library

 Assuming you already have PHP installed on a Ubuntu instance, let's start with adding onto it with a PEAR installation.

 Open up your command-line tool and enter the following command to update your server to the latest packages: